Economy of Mexico: Oil

 A Pemex offshore oil platform just off the coast of Ciudad del Carmen.

-Mineral resources are public property by constitution.
+Energy resources are public property under the Constitution.
 As such, the energy sector is administered by the government with varying degrees of private investment.
 Mexico is the fourteenth-largest oil producer in the world, with 1,710,303 oilbbl/d.
+Mexico is a member of the OPEC+ cartel.
 Pemex, the state-owned company in charge of administering research, exploration and sales of oil, is the largest company in Mexico, and the second largest in Latin America after Brazil's Petrobras.
 Pemex is heavily taxed of almost 62 per cent of the company's sales, a significant source of revenue for the government.

 Without enough money to continue investing in finding new sources or upgrading infrastructure, and being protected constitutionally from private and foreign investment, some have predicted the company may face institutional collapse.
 While the oil industry is still relevant for the government's budget, its importance in GDP and exports has steadily fallen since the 1980s.
 In 1980 oil exports accounted for 61.6% of total exports; by 2000 it was only 7.3%.